 Therefore, it was only right that these two icons in their own respective fields come together for a special capsule that unites demographics and strengthen each other’s brand awareness.
 The final products definitely did not disappoint (in my opinion) and it did sell out (we will get more into detail about that later on).

 The Aesthetic & Technology

 I am starting with this section after the story and concept because the aesthetic of this shoe is what really created such a big buzz for the shoe along with one particular element related to the technology featured.

-With respects to aesthetic, you can clearly see why it got sneaker enthusiasts excited for this drop.
+With respect to aesthetics, you can clearly see why it got sneaker enthusiasts excited for this drop.
 Starting with the colourway, you can see that the sneaker features a clean monochromatic colourway which is so versatile and ready to wear.
-However, unlike other white and black sneakers, the colour blocking and positioning is so intricate and unique with the different materials being used and details all over.
+However, unlike other white and black sneakers, the colour blocking and positioning are so intricate and unique with the different materials being used and details all over.
 My favoutite detail and what really drew me into this shoe was the sheer/transparent toe box.
-It helps shows off my strong sock game (which King James have been trying to flex recently as well).
+It helps show off my strong sock game (which King James has been trying to flex recently as well).